vertexjs/VertexGraph/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to MyLibrary, please read our [contribution guidelines](https://chat.openai.com/chat/CONTRIBUTING.md) and [code of conduct](https://chat.openai.com/chat/CODE_OF_CONDUCT.md) before getting started.
+If you would like to contribute to VertexGraph, please read our [contribution guidelines](https://chat.openai.com/chat/CONTRIBUTING.md) and [code of conduct](https://chat.openai.com/chat/CODE_OF_CONDUCT.md) before getting started.

+## License

+VertexGraph is open-source software licensed under the [MIT License](https://chat.openai.com/chat/LICENSE).